24th > February > 2010 Archive

 Australian state government ministers have accused journalists of hacking in order to get the low-down on transport plans in New South Wales.

 American boffins* have carried out detailed research into movies down the decades using chaos theory, and decreed that auteurs have - by a process akin to natural selection - gravitated towards a shot rhythm which matches an underlying mathematical pulse beat found in music, economics and even engineering.
+However, some genres have achieved this much more closely than others.

 Google has pulled out of a scheduled Android developers' conference in Beijing, allegedly as part of its ongoing shift out of China.